What They Won’t Tell You About Princeton University - The Good and the Bad

 The Financial Side of Things

-Princeton University is very unique not only in their extreme generosity with financial aid, but in their transparency around exactly how much financial aid a student can expect to receive even BEFORE applying to Princeton.
+Princeton University is very unique not only in their extreme generosity with financial aid but also in their transparency around exactly how much financial aid a student can expect to receive even BEFORE applying.
 Families with incomes of $100,000 receive 100% financial aid, which you can learn more here: Princeton financial aid website.

 However, another thing to note when considering finances for some, is that Princeton, as an Ivy League school, does not offer athletic scholarships.
 For some, this can be a serious consideration when other prestigious schools like Stanford and Duke offer students the opportunity to turn their athletic prowess into actual college money.
 However, things have radically changed across the board in recent years (including at Princeton) with the new regulations on Name, Image, and Likeness (NIL) deals for NCAA student-athletes allowing them to profit off of their hard-earned reputation.